leungkimming/ChatGPT4NFT/README1.md

-# MeetingRoom NFT Contract Explained
+# 2. MeetingRoom NFT Contract Walkthrough
 * It is written in the Solidity Language compiled to WASM bytecode stored in an ethereum blockchain
 * Each deployment of this contract to the blockchain will create a seperate instance with an unique contract address
 * It will run in one of the ethereum blockchain's node